Prakruthi-G-H/HTML-AND-CSS-PROJECT/Subscription Form/README.md

 - `Subscriptionform.css` → Main stylesheet
 - `README.md` → Project documentation

+✨ Features

+- Clean and modern card layout
+- Gradient background design with smooth shadows
+- Hover effects on input fields and buttons
+- Close button with circular design

 ## 🚀 How to Run

 1. Download or clone the repository: